National League Cricket (Nepal): Senior Men's Twenty20

-Senior Two-day

 Controversies

 In May 2010, 18 members of the national cricket team held a press conference and said they will not play the national league because of the behavior of Cricket Association of Nepal (CAN).
 However, they said they would continue their closed-camp training for 2010 ICC World Cricket League Division Four.

 Players boycotted the national one-day cricket championship for the second time in April 2014 in protest against the leadership of CAN and ignorance of players' needs.